ollieinthemind/computational-neuroengineering/README.md

 # computational-neuroengineering
-code and work description of exercises
+code and work description of exercises: see wiki